DarrahK/AI-Plays-Tic-Tac-Toe/README.md

 # AI-Plays-Tic-Tac-Toe

-This motivation of this project was to explore object oriented programming with Python and learn about minimax algorithm.
+This motivation of this project was to explore object oriented programming with Python and learn about the minimax algorithm.

 ## To Run the Program
 * Download the repository